(Where Do I Begin?) Love Story: Chart success

 that also appeared on his 1973 album Superpicker.)

 In the UK Williams began a run of 18 weeks on March 20 leading to a number four showing.
-His competition on the UK singles chart came from Shirley Bassey, who debuted her rendition of the song on March 27 and made it to number 34 during a nine week run.
+His competition on the UK singles chart came from Shirley Bassey, who debuted her rendition of the song on March 27 and made it to number 34 during a nine-week run.

 A pop version of "(Where Do I Begin?)
 Love Story" by Nino Tempo & April Stevens went by the title "Love Story" and "bubbled under" the Hot 100 to number 113 during its three weeks on the chart in December 1972.
+It did, however, reach the top five in the Dutch Top 40.